 We had a long tender group hug before I left for the plane terminal.
 The embrace was tender; it felt good.
 I felt complete, whole.

-My adoptive parents felt it in “our” best interest that this woman not have any rights to me whatsoever.
-After all, she had willingly given up all of her rights.
+My adoptive parents felt it in “our” best interest that this woman

 The plane left with its pensive passenger reflecting on the last four miraculous days.
 The kind lady sitting next to me spoke to engage me in conversation.
 I began to share my story with her.
-We talked for a long time, even through our landing and take-off in San Diego.
+We talked for a long time, even though our landing and take-off in San Diego.
 We were interrupted by an announcement by one of the flight attendants.

 I said to my new friend, “I wish I would have done that so that I could have had the chance to see my family again.
 I don’t know when we’ll afford another ticket!”
 Then I noticed the restroom was free and excused myself.